Coping with COVID-19

 We aren’t providing face masks to the general public, just as a free donation to nurses in our community.
 They are so grateful.
 I have had nurses call me, crying.
 One told me she was 32 weeks pregnant, had children at home, and had to go to work in a nursing home without a mask or gown.
 It broke my heart.

 I’m happy now to say that we have provided over 2,000 masks and we have received calls, thank you notes, and Facebook posts all thanking us for what we’ve done.

 That is personally rewarding.
 It’s how our society should be in all areas.
 We need to be respectful of each other, not just in person, but on a phone call or online.
 We need to thank each other.
-We need to feel true compassion for one another.
+Coping with covid-19 is difficult and we need to feel true compassion for one another.

 I have always been proud of my work as a notary.
 We are helping people and providing a much-needed service.
-Right now, I am truly amazed by the heroes all around us and I am inspired by the doctors, nurses, first responders and caregivers who are sacrificing so much to care for others in this unprecedented and challenging time.
+Right now, I am truly amazed by the heroes all around us and I am inspired by the doctors, nurses, first responders and caregivers who are sacrificing so much to care for others in this unprecedented and challenging time coping with covid-19.
 They deserve our utmost respect.

 By Cathy Dahl